danieljosephgomez/ACHILLES/README.md

 - **Immuno-Therapeutics evaluation metrics** (e.g., ARI, NMI, F1, Silhouette)

-- **Spatial ligand-receptor interaction mapping** Spatial ligand-receptor map analysis
+- **Spatial information** Spatial transcriptomics

-- **Visualization** of latent space and clustering results using UMAP and PCA
+- **Visualization of Spatial subcellular molecular localization and Phenotypic information** of latent space and clustering results using image science and dimension reduction

 - **Interactive notebooks** for data exploration and visualization

-- **Pathway enrichment analysis** for data exploration and visualization
+- **LRI and Pathway enrichment analysis** for data exploration and visualization

-- **Data download scripts** for 10X Genomics and Vizgen MERSCOPE datasets
+- **Data download scripts** for 10X Genomics Xenium, Visium, Cell VDJ, and Vizgen MERSCOPE datasets

 ---